rotty3000/rotty3000.github.io/_posts/2021-01-08-Windows-Git-Bash-Curl-Certificate.md

 Recently I had the need to use Windows... where I had to use Git.
 Thankfully there is a product called [Git Bash](https://gitforwindows.org) which saved me.

 In the meantime I had suddenly the need to make some curl requests to HTTPS endpoints AND I'm on a machine which has a corporate security proxy.
+Nice thing is that Git Bash also includes curl (among several other necessary commands.)

-I saw errors like:
+But when I tried to use it I saw errors like:

 ```bash
 foo@bar MINGW64 ~